 - Class E airspace at and above 3,000 feet MSL over the Gulf of Mexico from the coastline of the United States out to 12 nautical miles.

-- Around those airports identified in 14 CFR part 91, Appendix D. Otherwise known as the Mode C veil.
+- Within 30 nautical miles of those airports identified in 14 CFR part 91, Appendix D. Otherwise known as the Mode C veil.

 The ADS-B Out rule does not apply in the airspace defined in items 2 and 4 above for any aircraft not originally certificated with an electrical system or that has not subsequently been certified with such a system installed, including balloons and gliders.
 For additional requirements for using the exception for item 4, please refer to CFR 91.225 section (d) for the requirements.